Signup now at http://www.signupgenius.com/go/9040E4CADA62EAB9-march.

 Cell phone and other electronics should be left at home.
 They are not needed, they get lost and damaged in the outdoors and there are plenty of other things to do.
 Adults have cell phones for emergencies.

 This is an ideal outing for folks who “don’t like camping” as we are in a warm dry cabin sleeping on bunk beds with indoor plumbing and running water.
-There are a limited number of spots available, so sign up now at http://www.signupgenius.com/
+There are a limited number of spots available, so sign up now at http://www.signupgenius.com/go/9040E4CADA62EAB9-march.
+Cost for Scouts is $20.
+Adults divide the cost of the adult food after the outing.

 We will need adults to drive and to supervise the group.
-Adults can signup at http://www.signupgenius.com/
+Adults can signup at http://www.signupgenius.com/go/9040E4CADA62EAB9-march also.

 As always, please let me know if there are questions or concerns.